Code-Institute-Submissions/MS1-Wellness-Centre/README.md

 The centres address and phone number will be provided on the contact page.

 **_Creating an online community:_**
 * Links to social media platforms: Raising awareness of current health issues and how these can be overcome - selfcare and supportive environment.
+In reality the links would link to the centres social media site.
 * “What are you looking for?”
 Picture gallery – Reassuring Images: Smiling people at the gym and in classes, therapy rooms.
 * Mobile- first approach to site design.